-I thought it would be fun to make a delightful dessert for Valentine’s Day.
+I thought it would be fun to make Valentine’s Day cookies.
 And I wanted to use a fruit that would be tasty with chocolate, and make them festive, naturally pink cookies.

 I remembered how pretty raspberries made my Raspberry Beet Valentine’s Day Cupcakes, so I gave it a go, and I am so happy with how lovely they look and how good they taste.

 I’m not big on food coloring, so I really try to avoid it — and I love how you can use real foods for color!